-Congressman Gaetz is extremely passionate about animal welfare issues and has been recognized by many animal advicacy groups for his activism in Congress.
+Congressman Gaetz is passionate about animal welfare issues and has been recognized by many animal advocacy groups for his activism in Congress.

 More on Animals/Wildlife